Phone: (309) 827-0377

 From our earliest days, we wanted kids to feel comfortable and have a voice at Project Oz.
 So, Peter and Chris asked a group of kids: “What would be a good name for our organization?”

 The teens chose “Project Oz”, partially as a reference to The Wizard of Oz and the sentiment that “there’s no place like home”.
-This allusion seemed appropriate given our focus on helping youth find their way safely home and discovering their own gifts on the journey.
+This allusion seemed appropriate given our focus on helping youth find their way safely home and discover their own gifts on the journey.

 Some long-time friends of Oz may recall that our original logo even included several Wizard of Oz characters (until the big guns in Hollywood asked us to “cease and desist”!).